-Written reprimands, letters of suspension, letters of demotion, letters of termination and letters of deficiency downgrade given to an employee will contain the reasons for such action.
-All such notices shall be sent registered mail or delivered in person to the employee with a copy sent to the URA-AFT email address provided by the URA-AFT.
+A verbal warning shall be specifically stated as a warning at the time it is issued.
+Written reprimands, letters of suspension, letters of demotion, letters of termination and letters of deficiency downgrade given to an employee shall contain the reasons for such action.
+All such notices shall be either delivered in person, sent registered mail, or emailed to the employee.
+A copy of any such notice shall also be sent to the URA-AFT email address provided by the URA-AFT.